A major element of project management is plans and organization.

-Read on to find out more about what exactly project milestones are and the ways they can help you in the project lifecycle.
+Read on to find out more about what are milestones in project management and the ways they can help you in the project lifecycle.
 We will also talk about how you can implement such milestones to eradicate common mistakes that teams often make during the implementation phase of a program.

 Therefore, milestones in project management can be seen as a reference point that identifies a major event or the start or end of a phase within the project.

 Such milestones have a specific date and do not include a duration.
 They are used as a signpost to identify different moments through the course of your project.

 You may be wondering why milestones are important, after all, you already have so many other tools to help you through the project management lifecycle.

 Here are just some reasons why milestones are critical to successful project management.

 1. Milestones Help Easily Identify Critical Dates